zoiosilva/dclottery-d8/docs/site-conversion.md

   - `$ ls -1a ./path/to/old-repo/../modules/contrib > old-mods.txt`
 - Evaluate the differences between them
   - `$ diff composer-mods.txt old-mods.txt`
   - Remove the modules from the `composer.json` file for the ones that don't exist in the source repository
 - Add the modules that do exist in the source repository utilizing `composer require drupal/[module_name]`
   - You can nest several `drupal/[module_name]` in the same `composer require` statement
+- Begin following normal 'new site' procedures from here on out including tailoring the lando file, creating the project with the terminus command and so forth.
+These instructions are linked in the base README.md in the root of this repository.